Ebony

-Ebony is a dense black/brown hardwood, coming from several species in the genus Diospyros, which also includes the persimmon tree.
+Ebony is a dense black–brown hardwood, coming from several species in the genus Diospyros, which also includes the persimmon.
 A few Diospyros species, such as macassar and mun ebony, are dense enough to sink in water.
 Ebony is finely textured and has a mirror finish when polished, making it valuable as an ornamental wood.
 It is often cited as one of the most expensive woods in the world.

+It has been severely overharvested, and is subject to significant poaching.
+The import and export of ebony wood is regulated by international treaty and is illegal in some countries.
+Sustainable modern alternatives to ebony have been developed, such as ebonising, using black plastic, or other black woods.

 Etymology

 The word ebony comes from the Ancient Egyptian hbny, through the Ancient Greek ἔβενος (ébenos), into Latin (ebenus) and Middle English.

 Species

 Species of ebony include Diospyros ebenum (Ceylon ebony), native to southern India and Sri Lanka; D. crassiflora (Gabon ebony), native to western Africa; Diospyros blancoi (Philippine ebony, also known as kamagong); D. humilis (Queensland ebony), native to Queensland, the Northern Territory, New Guinea and Timor; and D. celebica (Sulawesi ebony), native to Indonesia and prized for its luxuriant, multi-colored wood grain.
 Mauritius ebony, D. tessellaria, was largely exploited by the Dutch in the 17th century.
 Some species in the genus yield an ebony with similar physical properties, but striped rather than the even black of D. ebenum.